jankratochvilcz/interviewing-repo-scaffolding/README.md

 Each candidate gets their repository where they collaborate with an interviewer on the completion of given tasks.

+## Functionality

+After going through the setup, you will be able to get the following by inputting candidates' GitHub usernames:
+* **Generate a new repository** in a specified organization named after the candidate
+* **Push sample code** to the repository
+* Push feature branches to the repository
+* **Generate Pull requests and Issues** based on markdown templates
+* **Automatically invite the candidate** to the repository

 ## How to use

 ### 1. Clone repository